 Twenty-nine percent of the foreign-born in the U.S., or about 11.7 million people, came from Mexico.
 About 25 percent came from South and East Asia, 9 percent from the Caribbean, 8 percent from Central America, 7 percent South America, 4 percent the Middle East and the rest from elsewhere.

 The figures are more lopsided for immigrants living here illegally: An estimated 58 percent are from Mexico.
 The next closest figure is 6 percent from El Salvador, says the government.

 California has the largest share of the U.S. immigrant population, 27 percent, followed by New York, New Jersey, Florida, Nevada, Hawaii and Texas, according to the Migration Policy Institute, a private group focused on global immigration issues.

 California has the largest share of immigrants in the U.S. illegally, at 25 percent, followed by Texas with 16 percent.
-Florida and New York each have 6 percent, and Georgia has 5 percent, according to the Homeland Security Department.
+Florida and New York each has 6 percent, and Georgia has 5 percent, according to the Department of Homeland Security.

 Here's one way to think about the ways immigrants arrive in the U.S: Some come in the front door, others the side door and still others the back door, as laid out in a report from the private Population Reference Bureau.